What to do if you believe you or a family member has been the victim of hospital negligence

 There are various stages to making a hospital negligence compensation claim and it is essential to manage each of these stages correctly in order to achieve a positive outcome for your case.

-Although you can make a claim by yourself, the overwhelming majority of people use a specialist medical negligence solicitor as they will have the expertise to ensure you put together the strongest possible case and give you the best chance of getting a fair resolution.
+Suing a hospital for negligence is a complex process.
+Although it is possible to make a claim by yourself, most people choose to instruct a specialist medical negligence solicitor as they will have the expertise to ensure you put together the strongest possible case and give you the best chance of getting a fair resolution.

 Typically, a hospital negligence case will involve: